 Causes of Osteoarthritis in the Knee

-The factors that contribute to osteoarthritis include heredity, being overweight, and repetitive stress injuries.
-The causes of osteoarthritis in the knee joint are many:
+The factors that contribute to osteoarthritis include genetics, obesity, and repetitive stress injury to the knee.
+Additional causes of osteoarthritis of the knee include:

 • Removal of the meniscus